 The Lyons Center for Natural and Health Sciences is a 22,000 sq. ft. facility providing students and faculty with state-of-the-art labs and resources.
 Fully LEED certified, the Lyons Center features 15 high-tech learning spaces, 10 fully-equipped science labs, and 4 student lounges.

-The Maguire Center is the college’s hub for athletics and fitness.
-Featuring a fully-equipped gym and weight room, six-lane swimming pool, 100-meter track, Picknelly Arena basketball court, and physical therapy and training center, students and athletes have everything they need at their fingertips.
-The Health Center, Counseling Center, and athletic department offices are also located here.
+The Maguire Center for Fitness and Health is the college’s hub for athletics and fitness.
+Featuring a fully-equipped gym and weight room, six-lane swimming pool (Natatorium), 100-meter track, Picknelly Arena basketball court, and physical therapy and training center, students and athletes have everything they need at their fingertips.
+The counseling center and athletic department offices are also located here.

 Named after our five-time NAC Coach of the Year, Cheryl Condon, Condon Field was recently renovated and is home to our softball team.